adriancerejo/My-Neighbourhood/README.md

   - NewsAPI

 ## To Add (Maybe):
-- [ ] Translation of foreign language into english
+- [ ] Translation of foreign language into english - trying this in new react version
 - [ ] Refactoring code (weather one is messy)
 - [X] Make webpage responsive (kind of - I tried my best)